yashsinha1611/sfdocs_Build_AI/docs/Integrations/apache/overview.md

           - warning
           - error
         log_path: /var/log/apache2/error.log, /var/log/httpd/error_log
 ```

+**Note: while using secured connection set secure flag to true else set it to false**

-## Viewing data and dashboards[](https://docs.snappyflow.io/docs/Integrations/apache/overview#viewing-data-and-dashboards)
+## Viewing data and dashboards

 Data generated by plugin can be viewed in `browse data` page inside the respective application under `plugin=apache` and `documentType=apache`.
 Logger data is available inside `plugin=apache-access` with `documentType=apacheAccess` and `plugin=apache-error` with `documentType=apacheError`.

 Dashboard for this data can be instantiated by Importing dashboard template `Apache_Server` and `Apache_Access` to the application dashboard.